 Aim and benefits of Visual Communication

-“After this workshop, our research team has a completely new vocabulary to discuss how to prepare our publications.
+“After the Visual Communication workshop, our research team has a completely new vocabulary to discuss how to prepare our publications.
 It has changed how we approach our research communication.”

 - Essential visual communication